 - Performances with Frank Sinatra, Joe Williams, Lena Horne, Dizzy Gillespie, Gladys Knight, and various Motown artists

 - Former arranger and jazz trumpeter with the Billy Maxted and Buddy Rich orchestras

 - Arrangements and compositions published by Kendor and Studio P.R.

 - Leader of quintet and big band with CDs on the Summit label

 - B.M., Michigan State University

 In Their Own Words

 "To me, the Jazz Composition Department is the nucleus of Berklee.
-It's graduated some of our most famous alumni: jazz writers like Alan Broadbent, and of course Quincy Jones.
+It's graduated some of our most famous alumni including jazz writers like Alan Broadbent and, of course, Quincy Jones.
 Herb Pomeroy started the department, and he really set the direction of the school in the '50s when he started teaching here.
 So the department has a lot of history."